neumannd/pytest_fun/Readme.md

         use_fixtures: tests are performed in which pytest.fixtures are used
         use_parameterize: tests are performed in which pytest.mark.parameterize is used
         skipped_and_xfailing_tests: test that are marked to be skipped or marked to fail (`xfail`)
+        io_tests: perform only tests that are related to I/O (file and command line)
 ```

 Example for marking a functions with a marker: